 How does Redfin work for sellers?

 On paper, selling with Redfin is similar to using a traditional realtor.
 Redfin will market your home on the MLS, help you negotiate with buyers, and help coordinate the closing process.
 However, the customer experience may feel a bit more impersonal.
 Redfin agents juggle 3x as many customers as the average realtor, so expect less face-time with your agent — and more time working with other Redfin employees who may be less familiar with your situation.
+Find other ways to save on realtor fees.

 How does Redfin work for buyers?

 Buying with Redfin is a lot like using a traditional realtor, although you'll handle more of the process virtually.
 Eligible buyers may also earn a commission rebate.
 As a buyer, you'll browse homes, schedule tours, and complete paperwork through the Redfin app and website.
 Your main point of contact will be your "lead agent," who will help you write offers and negotiate with sellers.
 However, your lead agent won't oversee every aspect of the buying process.
 For example, they'll send other team members to accompany you on home tours.
+Learn how to get a cash-back refund when you buy a house.

 Is Redfin good?

 Redfin is a good option if your main priority is a discounted realtor commission and you're comfortable with less personalized support than you'd expect from a traditional brokerage.
 However, it may not be the best fit if you're selling a home that needs updates, is in a less competitive market, or you don't have much prior real estate experience.
+See how Redfin compares to other top low commission companies.

 Why is Redfin bad for some customers?

 Redfin's hands-off service model and mixed agent quality make it a less-than-perfect option for some customers.
 Additionally, while Redfin has nationwide brand recognition, its savings are relatively middle-of-the pack compared to its top competitors.
+Find other low cost realtors in your area.

 What are major pros and cons of Redfin?

 Positive Redfin reviews typically highlight pros like realtor commission savings, a user-friendly app and website, and satisfactory experiences with individual Redfin agents.
 The biggest Redfin con is that agents handle 3x as many customers as traditional realtors.
 When agents get too busy, they may not be able to give you as much personalized support as you need.
 This hands-off approach isn't the best fit for everyone.
+Learn more about how Redfin compares to traditional realtors.

 Should I use Redfin to sell my house?

 If saving on real estate commission is your top priority, Redfin is worth considering.
 Its 1.5% listing fee isn't the best commission rate available, but nationwide brand recognition and a proven business model make it less risky than some of its newer competitors.
+Want to save even more?
+Find 1% commission real estate companies.